tobidechamp15/Responsive/README.md

 # Responsiveness

-> Responsiveness is used to show different views of a page at different media sizes that is used to project the web page.
+> Responsiveness is used to show different views of a page at different media sizes of the device that is used to project the web page.

 ## Built With